 Mass-produced art murals lose part of the image to overlapping grout lines.
 Sometimes, it does not significantly detract and is even part of the charm.
 But losing part of a face or an inscription is significant.
 I've made the grout lines dark in the lion image to illustrate this, but what happens is that the part of the image that lies between the grout lines is lost -- text is unreadable, the lion acquires a case of "ogre eye", and there is no dimension to the tile.
 So if you see one of my larger murals with a great deal of detail and you wonder why it is so expensive compared to something you might find on ebay (including tiles based on my work), it is not just that I use more expensive materials but also that matching and preserving the details on a large mural takes time in execution, and in the several several to many dry runs to get a working prototype.
 This makes the mosaic artists who inherit my rejects very happy.

 Like everything else, much of the quality in a thing depends on the materials that go into it.
 We use the best materials, but pressed and hand painted tiles will not stand up as well in constant daylight as well a single color glazed clay or maybe even a Talavera tile.
 Given some forethought to where they will be installed, they stand up nicely.
-At this writing, the Fairy Tale Panels are standing up nicely installed in stair risers in Texas and North Carolina and I am considering 'The Forest' tapestry as a backsplash in our own utility room, where there are moisture fluctuations.
+At this writing, the Fairy Tale Panels are standing up nicely installed in stair risers in Texas and North Caolinas.
+While not rated as floor tile, many people have successfully installed these tiles on their fireplace hearth.
+Clearly, one cannot wear your golf cleats with these tiles.
 Check the site map for links to the current installation instructions.